Francis-oa7/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 6-third_line script prints the third line in the file The 8-cwd_state script redirects output of ls -la cmd into a file The 9-duplicate_last_line script duplicates the lasy line of the file
+The 6-third_line script prints the third line in the file The 8-cwd_state script redirects output of ls -la cmd into a file The 9-duplicate_last_line script duplicates the lasy line of the file The 10-no_more_js script delete files with .js extension